ryu1kn/vscode-text-marker/README.md

     List of highlights that will get applied when opening editor.
     This value is typically set/updated by "**Save All Highlights**" command.

+    Different levels of settings (user settings, workspace settings) are not merged; so the most specific settings wins.

     Sample `savedHighlights`:

     ```